 This year is shaping up to be a dry one with increased risks of wildfires across the Colorado Front Range.
 As homeowners, we bear a great deal of responsibility to protect our property, our belongings, and ourselves.

-How To Can Protect Home, Property and Forest:
+How You Can Protect Home, Property and Forests

 Two factors have emerged as the primary determinants of a home’s ability to survive a wildfire – quality of the defensible space around the home (mentioned above) and the home’s structural ignitability.